Hiring for the games industry is changing

 How hiring and onboarding for games companies is evolving

 Other long-overdue changes are happening in the industry too, particularly around diversity and inclusion.
 Nowadays, candidates want to see more diversity in games, and among their colleagues.
 Top gaming talent also want the hiring process to be smooth and sophisticated.
-Where game developers used to revel in long, often disorganized hiring processes, Won says companies can now differentiate based on a fast and seamless transition from interview to offer.
+Where game developers used to revel in long, often disorganized hiring processes, companies can differentiate based on a fast and seamless transition from interview to offer.

 Candidates are also looking for incentives and perks like flexible schedules, lavish parties and extensive learning opportunities, along with a variety of wellness programs.
 It also means creating more organized onboarding programs.
 These can all help woo and retain candidates in the evolving world of games, where mental health is becoming more highly prioritized among employees.

 Post-COVID hiring outlook

 Even though the pandemic accelerated industry growth, it also created additional challenges for development and support teams.
 That's why, despite the monetary and other incentives, work-life balance will become an even bigger differentiator among games companies.

 A clear remote work policy will be important, especially since members of Gen Y and Gen Z prefer experiences over material rewards.
 The companies that prioritize a healthy and attainable work-life stand to win and retain the best talent in the future.